devasmita-chapters/devasmita-chapters/README.md

+## 🧩 About Me

-# 👋 Hi, I’m Devasmita Saha
+👋 **Hi, I’m Devasmita Saha**

-✨ Storyteller at heart, analyst by instinct.
+✨ **Storyteller at heart, analyst by instinct.**
 💡 Every dataset hides a narrative — one that sparks insight and innovation.
-🧠 Exploring how Generative AI is reshaping analytics and human reasoning.
+🧠 Exploring how **Generative AI** is reshaping analytics and human reasoning.
 📝 Constantly learning, questioning, and connecting dots that others miss.
 🎨 I express creativity through **canvas art, books, and travel stories** — because storytelling exists in every form.

+---

-😄 Fun Facts
+### 😄 Fun Facts

 📊 I can turn an ordinary dataset into a cliffhanger.
 🎨 I’ve been told my dashboards have more personality than most presentations.
 🌊 I’ve been chasing quiet corners across India and beyond — from Pondicherry’s beaches to Bali’s hidden waterfalls.
-📚 I run an Instagram page @chaptersandcompass where I blend books, travel, and creative storytelling.
+📚 I run an Instagram page [@chaptersandcompass](https://www.instagram.com/chaptersandcompass) where I blend books, travel, and creative storytelling.
 🤖 My dream project?
-Combining AI, storytelling, and art to make insights feel... human.
+Combining **AI, storytelling, and art** to make insights feel... *human*.

 ---